 In order to pay our stated dividends to holders of our Class A common stock, our subsidiary, Spark HoldCo is required to make corresponding distributions to holders of its units, including those holders that own our Class B common stock (our non-controlling interest holder).
-As a result, during the three and six months ended March 31, 2023 June 30, 2023, Spark HoldCo made corresponding distributions of zero and \$3.6 million to our non-controlling interest holders.
+As a result, during the three and six nine months ended June 30, 2023 September 30, 2023, Spark HoldCo made corresponding distributions of zero and \$3.6 million to our non-controlling interest holders, respectively.